So, I'm a firm believer in following seasonal variations in carb intake, sleep timing, total hours slept, etc.

 I don't know the answer to your question, though I suspect that like most issues, it is highly individual.
 I know that for myself, if I were nomadic, I would be heading south for the winter to more warmth, more sun, and therefore, more vitamin D. From past personal experience, I know that I get pretty lethargic and depressed in these low light times if I don't supplement D and tan at a tanning bed(about ten minutes at a time three to four times per week).
 Perhaps this is a reflection of the fact that my ancestors were much more recently closer to the equator, and this would be a totally different scenario if my ancestors had been more northern/ mountain dwelling for millenia.

-vitamin D consumption 3 Answers
+Hair loss and vitamin D 3 Answers